Close Menu

 HIRE US FOR OUR YEARS OF LEGAL EXPERIENCE

 The SSA benefits application and appeal process can be long and complex.
-If you have cancer of the female genital tract, then worrying about benefits is the last thing you want to do.
+If you have cancer of the female genital tract, then you don’t want to worry about SSD benefits.
 Hire Cannon Disability Law to give you legal advice and walk you through the application process.
 In the past 30 years, we have won millions of dollars in ongoing and past due due benefits for our clients.

-If you want to win SSDI and SSI benefits, then hire an attorney with the legal experience to win your case.
+If you want to win SSD benefits, then hire an attorney with the legal experience to win your case.
 We do not charge you any money up front to help you or for you to become our client.
 Then, you only pay us an attorney fee when you win SSD benefits.
 If you don’t win, then you don’t pay an attorney fee.

 If you want to learn more about our lawyers and staff, then read our About Us page.
 For example, you can learn about Andria Summers, who has 21 years of experience working at our law firm.
 She can also help you with your Medicare advantage plan.
 She has also won thousands of SSDI and SSI cases.